Trustroots/trustroots/CONTRIBUTING.md

 * Show respect for those who do the work.
 * When in doubt, defer to those with more experience, who have contributed for longer, and support their decisions.

+We highly value real life interaction.
+Both within the network as well as among technical contributors.
+If possible, try to meet up with other Trustroots contributors in real life.

 GitHub issues are not a discussion forum.
 This is a forum for technical discussion about how to implement features, questions of a technical nature, reporting bugs, and so on.

 It is not a place for policy discussion.
 Personal opinion about which features are important, which features should or should not be implemented, and so on, does not belong here.